toiletbril/toiletdb/README.md

 # toiletdb
 In-memory database with an ability to serialize into readable files and a CLI for it.

+## Why

+I got this idea from my friends' course project.
+The actual task was too easy, so I decided to implement a whole database instead :3c.

+## Documentation:
+> TODO

 Database files look like this:
 ```
 tdb<format version>